Prince Poppycock: America's Got Talent

-In summer 2010, Quale auditioned and became one of the top four finalists on NBC's reality television talent show series America's Got Talent that features singers, dancers, magicians, comedians and other performers of all ages competing for the advertised top prize of US $1 million, and a show as the headliner on the Las Vegas Strip.
+In summer 2010, Quale auditioned and became one of the top four finalists on NBC's reality television talent show series America's Got Talent that features singers, dancers, magicians, comedians and other performers of all ages competing for the advertised top prize of US$1 million, and a show as the headliner on the Las Vegas Strip.
 The Tampa Tribune called him "one of the most unusual contestants in the show's history".
-They noted he's been called "a male Lady Gaga" and "the Adam Lambert of America's Got Talent, and that he "may be the most innovative act since Pee-wee Herman".
+They noted he has been called "a male Lady Gaga" and "the Adam Lambert of America's Got Talent, and that he "may be the most innovative act since Pee-wee Herman".

-For the New York City auditions (June 8) he performed a modified—to fit the 90 second timeframe—and slightly personalized version of the Figaro aria ("Largo al factotum").Len Melisurgo, "'America's Got Talent' recap: Frat boys who float in the air, and Jersey guys who can't sing", The Star-Ledger, June 9, 2010.
-Sung at the first entrance of the title character, the repeated "Figaro"s before the final patter section are an icon in popular culture of operatic singing.
+For the New York City auditions (June 8) he performed a modified—to fit the 90 second timeframe—and slightly personalized version of the Figaro aria ("Largo al factotum").Len Melisurgo, "America's Got Talent recap: Frat boys who float in the air, and Jersey guys who can't sing", nj.com, June 9, 2010.
+Sung at the first entrance of the title character, the repeated "Figaro" notes before the final patter section are an icon in popular culture of operatic singing.
 Due to the fast tempo and tongue-twisting lines, the piece is often noted as one of the most difficult baritone arias to perform.
 In the pre-interview segment he noted the difficulty of the piece, as did the judges after the performance.

-For the Las Vegas Week, Classical Singers performance (July 6) Quale's voice was compromised by illness but his overall performance of an abridged version of "La donna è mobile" ("Woman is fickle"), the cynical Duke of Mantua's canzone from Giuseppe Verdi's opera Rigoletto (1851), helped him advance to the Quarterfinals.
+For the Las Vegas Week, Classical Singers performance (July 6) Quale's voice was compromised by illness but his overall performance of an abridged version of "La donna è mobile" ("Woman is fickle"), the cynical Duke of Mantua's canzone from Giuseppe Verdi's opera Rigoletto (1851), helped him advance to the quarterfinals.
 The canzone is famous as a showcase for tenors.
 Quale could be seen struggling to hit the highest notes and was visibly upset that he could not be in better health.

 For Week 4 of the quarterfinals (August 3) he performed "Vesti la giubba" ("Put on the costume"), a famous tenor aria from the opera Pagliacci by Ruggero Leoncavallo, and first performed in 1892.
 The aria exemplifies the entire notion of the 'tragic clown': smiling on the outside but crying on the inside.
 Quale was costumed by Steve LaNasa as a clown with a tear after he took off a large wrapped costuming, the costume was later lit up from inside with several hundred color-changing LEDs.

-For Round 1 of the semifinals (August 24) Quale performed a modified version "Bohemian Rhapsody", a song by the British rock band Queen, written by Freddie Mercury for the album A Night at the Opera (1975).Episode 527 The song has no chorus, instead consisting of three main parts—a ballad segment ending with a guitar solo, an operatic passage, and a heavy rock section.
+For round 1 of the semifinals (August 24) Quale performed a modified version "Bohemian Rhapsody", a song by the British rock band Queen, written by Freddie Mercury for the album A Night at the Opera (1975).